RealSuperUser/RealSuperUser/readme.md

 - With great power, it comes responsibility.
 ---
 - Ceo @ https://syndicatefoundation.ir/
 - Specialist @ Linux BSD Java
+- New to Rust, CPP
-- Learning C & CPP
+- Learning C